Doctrinally Sound and Intellectually Stimulating Start Your Journey

 The non-profit and non-governmental organization (NGO) sector is a primary destination for ministry graduates seeking to address social needs through Christ-centered service.
 These roles demand a unique blend of compassion and professional management skills.

 Graduates often become Executive Directors, Program Developers, or Community Advocates for organizations focused on humanitarian aid, poverty alleviation, or community economic development.
-Your biblical and ethical training ensures that the organization's mission remains tethered to biblical justice and compassion, guaranteeing that service is truly holistic and redemptive and aligning administrative tasks with spiritual purpose.
+Your biblical and ethical training ensures that the organization's mission remains tethered to biblical justice and compassion, guaranteeing that service is truly holistic and redemptive.

 Specialized Institutional Chaplaincy and Vocational Care